October 23-November 2, 2023

 Your Pilgrimage will begin the moment you decide to become a "peregrino" on The Way of the Beloved.

-As Guides, we will draw upon our varied spiritual expertise to provide you with an interpretive framework, or Ceremony, to guide and listen to you as your story of Pilgrimage unfolds.
+As Guides, we will draw upon our varied spiritual training to provide you with an interpretive framework, or Ceremony, to guide and listen to you as your story of Pilgrimage unfolds.
 Every day, we will share breakfast and dinner, and have morning and evening gatherings to support your journey.
 We will hold space for you as your inner landscape is informed by the outer landscape of Creation.

 We will stay in modest but comfortable hotels, enjoy delicious local food and beverages (you are on your own for lunch), meet other peregrinos along the way, and weave a new peregrino story.